What Is Function Calling?

 Theend_call tool allows your AI agent to gracefully end the call when the conversation is complete.

-The AI will automatically use
+The AI uses

 - All questions have been answered